dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

 Resources
 ---------

 All the content produced by a project (e.g. digitised primary source materials or research data) must be stored in objects that belong to subclasses of ``kb:Resource``, so that the Knora API server can query and update that content.
 Each project using the Knora base ontology must define its own OWL classes, derived from ``kb:Resource``, to represent the types of data it deals with.
+A subclass of ``kb:Resource`` may additionally be a subclass of any other class, e.g. an industry-standard class such as ``foaf:Person``;
+this can facilitate searches across projects.

 Resources have properties that point to different parts of the content they contain.
 For example, a resource representing a book could have a property called ``hasAuthor``, pointing to the author of the book.
-There are two possible kinds of content in a Knora resource: Knora values (see Section :ref:`knora-base-values`) or links to other resources (see Section :ref:`knora-base-links`).
+There are two possible kinds of content in a Knora resource: Knora values (see :ref:`knora-base-values`) or links to other resources (see :ref:`knora-base-links`).
 Properties that point to Knora values must be subproperties of ``kb:hasValue``, and properties that point to other resources must be subproperties of ``kb:hasLinkTo``.
+Either of these two types of properties may also be a subproperty of any other property, e.g. an industry-standard property such as ``foaf:name``; this can facilitate searches across projects.
 Each property definition must specify the types that its subjects and objects must belong to (see :ref:`knora-base-property-restrictions` for details).

 Each project-specific resource class definition must use OWL cardinality restrictions to specify the properties that resources of that class can